A few years ago, in 2017, I attended a rather large music festival.

 Next, I wired in the speakers and the car stereo, and added a small battery voltage indicator:

-Speakers connected to battery and car stereo.
-Voltage indicator.
+- Speakers connected to battery and car stereo.

 After adding the charger and power socket everything was screwed in place using steel brackets: